Spin-orbit driven $J_{eff} = 1/2$ magnetism in a d$^7$ triangular-lattice monolayer cobaltate: Crystal structure and non-spin polarized electronic properties

 between the nearest-neighbor sites $i$ and $j$.
 The parameters $t_1$–$t_6$ represent the independent symmetry-allowed hoppings extracted from DFT calculations for monolayer CoBr$_2$ (Table~\ref{tab1}).
 The hopping matrices along the $X$ and $Y$ bonds (Fig.~\ref{DFT}(a)) are generated from $T_Z^{ij}$ by C$_3$-symmetry operations.

-Previous \emph{ab initio} studies on $d^7$ cobaltates have shown that the direct nearest-neighbor hopping $t_3$ between Co-$d_{xy}$ orbitals (Fig.~\ref{DFT}(d)) typically dominates, enhancing the Heisenberg exchange, whereas the indirect ligand-mediated hopping $t_6$ between $d_{xy}$ and $d_{3z^2-r^2}$ orbitals (Fig.~\ref{DFT}(e)), which favors the Kitaev interaction, remains subdominant~\cite{Winter_2022_review,HYKee_2023}, while the other hopping parameters in Eq.~\ref{eq2} are comparatively small.
+Previous \emph{ab initio} studies on $d^7$ cobaltates have shown that the direct nearest-neighbor hopping $t_3$ between Co-$d_{xy}$ orbitals (Fig.~\ref{DFT}(d)) typically dominates, enhancing the Heisenberg exchange.
+In contrast, the hopping $t_6$, involving both direct and ligand-mediated processes between $d_{xy}$ and $d_{3z^2-r^2}$ orbitals (Fig.~\ref{DFT}(e)), favors the Kitaev interaction but remains subdominant~\cite{Winter_2022_review,HYKee_2023}, while the other hopping parameters in Eq.~\ref{eq2} are comparatively small.
 This trend contrasts with the expected suppression of direct hoppings like $t_3$ due to the limited spatial extension of the 3$d$ orbitals, which should instead favor dominant Kitaev exchange through ligand-assisted channels such as $t_6$~\cite{Motome_2018,Khaliullin_2018,HYKee_2024}.

 In monolayer CoBr$_2$, the relatively larger Co–Co bond length suppresses the direct $t_3$ hopping, while the nearly $90^{\circ}$ Co–Br–Co bond angle enhances the ligand-mediated pathways, thereby strengthening $t_6$.
-Consequently, the $t_6$ channel (Fig.~\ref{DFT}(e)) becomes the largest, expected to favor strong Kitaev exchange, while all other hopping amplitudes remain below 40 meV (Table~\ref{tab1}).
+Consequently, the $t_6$ channel (Fig.~\ref{DFT}(e)) becomes the largest, expected to favor strong Kitaev exchange, while all other nearest-neighbor hopping amplitudes remain below 40 meV (Table~\ref{tab1}).
 Moreover, the ligand-mediated $t_2$ hopping between $d_{xz}$ and $d_{yz}$ orbitals along the $Z$ bond is comparable in magnitude to the direct $t_3$ hopping.
 We observe a similar trend in bulk CoBr$_2$~\cite{Winter_2022_review}, where $t_6$ remains dominant with a value of 177.6\,meV and $t_3$ is smaller at $-90.1$\,meV, though larger than in the monolayer case (Table~\ref{tab1}).
 The dominant ligand-assisted hopping $t_6$ in monolayer CoBr$_2$ thus provides a microscopic pathway for enhanced Kitaev-type anisotropy.
 Motivated by these trends, we next analyze how the magnetic exchange interactions evolve with the ratio $t_3/t_6$ to capture the ground state magnetism arising from $J_{\mathrm{eff}} = 1/2$ manifold for monolayer CoBr$_2$.